ForkedRitz/PRS3Ts-K3XO-DBg-TK-2-/README.md

-#### Note: I do not condone piracy, this repository is only meant to provide useful links to whoever needs it.
+#### Note: I do not promote piracy, this repository is only meant to provide useful links to whoever needs it.

 # Useful Tools